Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

         -   [x] Objective attempt

-        -   [ ] Objective met
+        -   [x] Objective met

-        -   Grader comments:
+        -   Grader comments: giving you the point, but you should really have analyses in their own individual chunks!

 ### R Markdown and Quarto